bitst0rm-pub/Formatter/README.md

 ## Per-project Formatting

 Formatter is able to add and override any setting on per-project basis using `.sublime-project` files.<br/>
-As `.sublime-project` files can be placed everywhere within your system, detecting changes automatically is not possible.
-Therefore, you might want to restart Sublime Text to apply the changes.
+You might want to restart Sublime Text to apply the changes to the `.sublime-project` file.

 _.sublime-project_

 ```js
 {
     "folders": [